-The powerful license usage report window accounts the actual license usage of single or multiple licensed features with respect to the total number of licenses.
+The powerful license usage report window accounts for the actual license usage of single or multiple licensed features with respect to the total number of licenses.
 It plainly presents license consumption patterns over configurable time periods and sample resolutions.
-This information can be used to identifying bottlenecks and redundancies in the license inventory.
+This information can be used to identify bottlenecks and redundancies in the license inventory.

-This report is available in 3 different formats, according to the tabs in the display pane: As a table, a chart or as a heatmap diagram.
+This report is available in 3 different formats, according to the tabs in the display pane: As a table, a chart, or as a heatmap diagram.

-- The time span of the usage report is configurable: select between predefined periods (e.g. last 30 days) and a start – to – end period definition
+- The time span of the usage report is configurable: select between predefined periods (e.g. last 30 days) and a start–to–end period definition

-- When displaying a chart view, the displayed period can also be zoomed – in using the zoom drag buttons, at the bottom of the chart.
+- When displaying a chart view, the displayed period can also be zoomed–in using the zoom drag buttons, at the bottom of the chart.

-- The “Aggregated usage” check box selects between displaying the maximal level of usage sampled per period (hour /day / week) or the actual usage occurrences as reported by the license manager.
+- The “Aggregated usage” check box selects between displaying the maximal level of usage sampled per period (hour /day/week) or the actual usage occurrences as reported by the license manager.

 License Activity #

 This is a presentation of historic license denial occurrences.
-It is available for FlexLM and IBM-LUM license managers only, and requires the employment of an OpenLM Broker on the license server machine.
+It is available for FlexLM and IBM-LUM license managers only and requires the employment of an OpenLM Broker on the license server machine.
 Please consult this document for more information.

 A few points to note regarding the Denials report window:

-- Information may be presented as a pie chart, line or table.
+- Information may be presented as a pie chart, line, or table.